Funlola Coker is a sculptor from Lagos, Nigeria.

 Statement

-My narratives evoke slippery, liminal spaces – dream-like and half-remembered, yet sacred.
-Through the immigrant lens, I consider how objects can transport one through time and nostalgia.
-In my work, the act of chiseling, carving, and braiding are connected to memory – digging to reveal, automatic movements of the body connect to shared histories and cultural experiences.
+From a Yoruba perspective, I consider how objects can transport one through time and nostalgia.
+Though fictional, my sculptures reference functional objects and serve specific purposes in the slippery space.
+Objects are crafted in metal – electroformed and fabricated; in stone – chiseled and carved to establish a direct connection to the Yoruba people.
+For me, the act of chiseling, carving, and braiding are connected to memory: digging to reveal, automatic movements of the body, connect to shared histories and cultural experiences.